Affordable homes target slashed to 20% to tackle London’s housebuilding crisis

 Sir Sadiq noted that prior to the pandemic, more new homes in London were completed than at any time since the 1930s.

-But in light of the current economic conditions bearing down on housebuilding, he said: “Urgent action is required, which is why I’ve been working with the Government on this package of bold measures.
+But, he said, in light of the current economic conditions bearing down on housebuilding “urgent action is required, which is why I’ve been working with the Government on this package of bold measures”.

 “With these significant new powers and the initial £322 million of funding from the Government – plus the short-term emergency action to get more investment flowing into affordable housing – I’m confident that we can kickstart housebuilding and deliver more of the affordable homes Londoners badly need.